valoeghese/OriginsGachaMod/README.md

 # Origins Gacha Mod

 A mod created for a private SMP I know the members of.
-The name should give away the main feature.
+Unlock origins over time, and switch between unlocked origins.
+Also does a few extra things like disable elytra, so only people with an origin that has elytra flight ability can fly.

 # Modding Skeleton Mixin
 This code is based off of the Modding Skeleton Mixin by Tfarcenim.